 Food Grade Hydrogen Peroxide Must Be Diluted

-Those who wish to use 35% food grade hydrogen peroxide usually do so because they use it for a wide variety of purposes, and use if frequently and are familiar with how it works under a variety of conditions.
-The purpose of this article is to make the consumer aware of both the environmental friendly applications that hydrogen peroxide has, as well as provide information for how to safely use it, and to assess both standard and nonstandard uses for themselves.
+Those who wish to use 35% food-grade hydrogen peroxide usually do so because they use it for a wide variety of purposes, use it frequently, and are familiar with how it works under a variety of conditions.
+The purpose of this article is to make the consumer aware of both the environmentally friendly applications that hydrogen peroxide has, as well as provide information on how to safely use it, and assess both standard and nonstandard uses for themselves.

 There are other antimicrobial/antiviral natural alternatives such as colloidal silver and oregano oil.
 This isn't a complete list, but these are good resources when they are needed.